 12.2.
 What Is the Role of Radio in American History?

-The American radio played a significant role as it emerged as the only cheaper electronic media for entertainment in the depression era.
+American radio played a significant role as it emerged as the only cheaper electronic entertainment medium in the Depression era.
 It provided information from the world war battlefield besides assisting in the war-affected areas as a means of communication.

 12.3.
 What Are Radio Waves?